zbsz/test_app/README.md

 ## Input data
-Messages should be donwloaded from this endpoint:
+Messages should be downloaded from this endpoint:

 ```
 https://rawgit.com/zbsz/test_app/master/{PAGE}.json